-- Support school policies and practices. - Support teacher's decisions. - Ensure regular and punctual attendance and encourage completion of all school assignments by their children. - Attend school meetings and events and support the school. - Maintain open Communication with staff by addressing concerns through proper lines of communication.

-- Treat all staff with dignity and respect. - Assist their children to establish positive attitudes towards achievement and respect for peers, school personnel and property. - Inform the school of problem areas or areas of behavioral concern. - Discuss with their children and support the school's policies. - Provide school supplies, lunches, and clothing supplements. - Follow through with lessons.
+- They engage in the education process, forming a collaborative team consisting of parents/guardians, teacher, and student. - Support school policies and practices. - Support teacher's decisions. - Ensure regular and punctual attendance and encourage completion of all school assignments by their children. - Attend school meetings and events and support the school. - Maintain open communication with staff by addressing concerns through proper lines of communication. - Treat all staff with dignity and respect. - Assist their children to establish positive attitudes towards achievement and respect for peers, school personnel and property. - Inform the school of problem areas or areas of behavioral concern. - Discuss with their children and support the school's policies. - Provide school supplies, lunches, and clothing supplements. - Follow through with lessons.